What is Permaculture?

 Initial Emphasis of Permaculture

-The initial emphasis of permaculture was sustainable food production, but the approach of permaculture has actually broadened over time to include financial and also social systems.
-Some permaculturalists ( also known as “permies”) are incorporating spirituality right into the structure of permaculture as well.
+The initial emphasis of permaculture was sustainable food production, but the approach of it has actually broadened over time to include financial and also social systems.
+Some permaculturalists ( also known as “permies”) are incorporating spirituality right into the structure of it as well.

 Observation in Permaculture